Plastic waste to increase air pollution | Ghana News Agency

 The burning of plastic waste, a common practice in some regions of Africa, releases harmful pollutants into the air, including toxic gases and particulate matter, according to the World Health Organisation (WHO).

-Mr Solomon Noi, Director of Waste Management Department at the Accra Metropolitan Assembly, said Ghana and the sub-regional countries were still grappling with the plastic pollution with much of it going into the marine bodies stock piling while others were burnt.
+Mr Solomon Noi, Director of the Waste Management Department at the Accra Metropolitan Assembly, said Ghana and the sub-regional countries were still grappling with the plastic pollution with much of it going into the marine bodies stockpiling while others were burnt.

 “There is no reliable data on the quantum of different categories of plastics coming into the countries to be able to account for it after use.
 There are no concrete regulations and structures to limit plastic based on the country’s capacity to deal with plastic waste,” he said.